An Industry Call to Action: Why the EHR must fit how providers deliver care

-That’s why every CORE Value Suite app is designed to make the EHR work for providers, instead of the other way around.
+That’s why every Core Workflow Suite app is designed to make the EHR work for providers, instead of the other way around.
 And, each app embeds directly into the Cerner EHR without interfaces.

 How Dr. Brent Wisse Makes the EHR Fit His Glycemicare WorkflowDr.
 Brent Wisse recognized early on that the cornerstone of effective inpatient glycemic control is an EHR that gives providers what they need when they need it.

 In his own words: “Good glycemic management improves immune function, speeds wound healing and prevents fluid and electrolyte shifts.
 For hospitalized patients, it is a key part of quality care.

 When I initially became involved in inpatient glycemic control, I thought I faced an educational issue.
 That was wrong.
 During educational programs, I learned that hospitalists and house staff mostly had the knowledge to deliver good glycemic care.
 They understood how to order and adjust basal and meal time insulin.
 Yet in practice, they just weren’t doing it.

 When I looked closer, I discovered the real bottleneck: time.
 The critical data (blood sugar changes, meal timing and content, insulin doses given) providers needed to effectively optimize insulin dosing was scattered throughout the EHR, and they didn’t have the time in their clinical workflow to put it all together.
 On an average day, providers attended to dozens of urgent tasks per patient, and ran out of time to tackle glycemic control.
 Insulin doses didn’t get adjusted, and blood sugars stayed high.